BlueFrogGaming/fiona/README.markdown

 ## Requirements

-* Activerecord (tested with Rails 3.1)
+* Rails 3.x (tested with Rails 3.1)

 ## Gem Installation

 ### With bundler

-Add the following to your Gemfile and run the 'bundle' command to update your Gemfile.lock:
+Add the following to your Gemfile and run the 'bundle' command:

     gem "fiona"

-### Without bundler

-    gem install "fiona"

-## configuration
+## Configuration

-After you install the gem, you need to generate Fiona's migration:
+After you install the gem, you need to run Fiona's generator:

     rails generate fiona

-This should create a migration named create_fiona_tables.rb in your Rails project.

 ## Usage